Skip to content

 Precautions

-Due to the limitation of AWS SNS, when you remove the subscription method, CAP will not delete topics or queues on AWS SNS or SQS, you need to delete them manually.
+Due to AWS SNS limitations, when you remove a subscription method, CAP will not automatically delete the topics or queues in AWS SNS or SQS.
+You need to delete them manually.

 Configuration

-To use AWS SQS as the transport, you need to install the packages from NuGet:
+To use AWS SQS as a transporter, you need to install the following package from NuGet:

 Install-Package DotNetCore.CAP.AmazonSQS